vuthuyduong/dnabarcoder/README.md

 The prediction will be saved in the file dnabarcoder/moldITS.predicted and the cut-offs will be saved in the file dnabarcoder/moldITS.cutoffs

-## Classification
+## Classification/Assigment

 The last component of dnabarcode is to classify a dataset against a reference/barcode dataset using a similarity cut-off or the local cut-offs predicted for the reference dataset.

+- To classify the SH.fasta file, use the following command:

+../../dnabarcoder.py classify -i SH.fasta -r moldITS.fasta -c moldITS.classification -mc 400

-- Using a global similarity cutoff, please use the following command:
+- Using a global similarity cutoff, use the following command:

 ../../dnabarcoder.py classify -i SH.fasta -r moldITS.fasta -c moldITS.classification -cutoff 0.97 -mc 400